xpolak37/the-COG-or/README.md

 get_legend()
 ```

-After uploading the required file to DNAPlotter, user can obtain similar image as the one shown as an example below.
+After uploading the required file to DNAPlotter, you can obtain similar image as the one shown as an example below.

 <img src="genome_map.png" width="600" height="350">